jostylr/event-when/eventwhen.md

     Tracker object.
 This is what one can use to manipulate the sequence of events.
 See [Tracker type](#tracker)

+    __note__

+    If an event fires more times than is counted and later the when is reset, those extra times do not get counted.

     __example__

         _":example"

 [example]()

-    //have two events trigger the calling of action compile page emitter.when(["file read:dog.txt", "db returned:Kat"], "data gathered");
+    emitter.when(["file read", "db returned"], "data gathered");
-    //have two events trigger the emitting of all data retrieved emitter.when(["file read:dog.txt", "db returned:Kat"], "all data retrieved:dog.txt+Kat");
+    emitter.emit("

 #### Tracker